xmars4/odoo-docker/README.md

-# Odoo installation using Docker compose
+# Odoo's installation using Docker compose

 ## Prerequisite and Installation